ctbowler/quant-research/heston-bsm-volatility/README.md

 - `σ`: constant volatility
 - `Wₜ`: standard Brownian motion

 The BSM model implies a closed-form solution for European call options and produces a flat IV curve across strikes when volatility is constant.
+For more information, see references or https://github.com/ctbowler/prosperity3-trading

 ---